dm13450/HawkesProcesses.jl/docs/src/simulating.md

 You can simulate a Hawkes process easily using the `simulate` function.
 Both constant and functional background rates are currently supported.

 To simulate from a Hawkes process we first generate the background events from a Poisson process with the background rate.
-Then for each event generated from the background we simulate a inhomogenous Poisson process with rate kappa*g(t-t_parent), any further events that arise are then also used to simulate further events.
+Then for each event generated from the background we simulate a inhomogeneous Poisson process with rate kappa*g(t-t_parent), any further events that arise are then also used to simulate further events.

 ### Constant Background